-Supply chain finance is a solution which involves multiple stakeholders across the organization.
+Supply chain finance is a solution which involves multiple stakeholders across the organisation.
 However, while many companies have supply chain finance programs in place, all too often these programs are set up without fully aligning the departments most crucial to the project’s success – namely treasury and procurement.

 Securing the full support of procurement can make the difference between a program’s success or failure.
 After all, procurement is responsible for maintaining a healthy and strong supplier network in order to meet the company’s purchasing needs.
 In reality, it is the procurement team who will have to do all the work in terms of negotiating with suppliers to put a supply chain finance program in place.
 The number of suppliers on-boarded onto the program will directly impact the program’s success.

 It is therefore essential to make sure that the goals of treasury and procurement are aligned before embarking on a supply chain finance program – and to leverage both teams’ expertise during implementation.

 Supply chain finance brings significant benefits to both buyer and supplier.
 The purchasing company can improve its working capital position by extending supplier payment terms, as well as mitigating risks and securing business continuity.
 Meanwhile, suppliers can finance their receivables at a favorable rate, based on their customer’s credit rating.

 But while a supply chain finance program may bring sizeable benefits to the purchasing company, a lack of alignment between treasury and procurement can hinder the success of the program if not properly addressed.
 This lack of alignment can manifest itself in different ways.
 For one thing, the procurement team may be protective of supplier relationships which have taken years to cultivate.
 For another, treasury and procurement teams often have competing objectives: